This post contains affiliate links. For more information, please read our disclosure policy.

 By taking a day trip from Zagreb to Ljubljana, you can explore the breathtaking serenity of Lake Bled as well as its captivating prehistoric castle.
 It is recommended to have a walk to witness the top sights of Ljubljana and a short ride to Ljubljana Castle.

-The capital of Slovenia, Ljubljana is a sleepy yet whole-hearted city which will captivate your heart.
+The capital of Slovenia, Ljubljana, is a sleepy yet whole-hearted city that will captivate your heart.
 Witness the quirky bridges and different types of architectures with carved dragons.
 Take a tour guide to accompany you on a relaxing walking tour and who will introduce you to all the incredible parts of this Slovenian gem.

 At Ljubljana Castle, you will finish your overall tour to Ljubljana, where you can take a 60-second fun ride to reach the castle.
 You can have free time to have lunch while enjoying the breathtaking views of the city.

 Keep enjoying your tour to Lake Bled at this fascinating historic castle, which was built in the 11th century.
 A cliff is perched over 130 meters atop the glacial lake.
 It is the heart of Slovenia and Bled.
 The rocky islet houses the breathtaking views of the Church of the Assumption of Mary, the Julian Alps, as well as its nearby tranquility of nature.
 Here, you will get close to the lake and enjoy a quick walk to explore the more captivating vistas of nature.